Mary-Sophie Harvey: 2015–2021

+2022–2024

 Competing at the 2022 World Aquatics Championships, Harvey qualified for her first ever individual World final, finishing eighth in the 200 m individual medley.
 Of the result she said "I can't really be mad because it was my first final at the Worlds.
 It was a step in the right direction but not the time and placing I was aiming for."
 Harvey competed in the heats of the 4×200 m freestyle relay for the Canadian team, helping to the event final, where she was replaced by Summer McIntosh.
 She shared in the team's bronze medal win.
 Harvey later reported that she had been drugged on the final night of the World Championships, and woke up with a rib sprain and a "small" concussion, as well as with numerous bruises.
 She said she had no memory of a period of approximately four to six hours that night.

-Later in the summer, Harvey joined her second second Commonwealth Games team, for the 2022 edition in Birmingham.
+Later in the summer, Harvey joined her second Commonwealth Games team, for the 2022 edition in Birmingham.
 She swam in the heats of the mixed 4×100 m freestyle relay for the Canadian team, being replaced in the event final by Maggie Mac Neil, and shared in the team's bronze medal win.
 On the second day of competition, Harvey finished sixth in both the heats and semi-finals of the 100 m backstroke.
 Harvey won a silver medal with the 4×200 m freestyle relay team on the third day of competition.
 She went on to place sixth in the 100 m backstroke final.